robcanning/oscilla/docs/cue_choice.md

 ## 🎼 Compositional Context: Indeterminacy, Choice, and Hypertext

-The `cue_choice` system introduces elements of **indeterminacy** and **user agency** into the score.
+The `cueChoice` system introduces elements of **indeterminacy** and **user agency** into the score.
 By offering multiple potential directions through performer interaction, the music becomes **hypertextual**—capable of branching, forking, and diverging into alternate temporal experiences.

 This is especially powerful in: